qua-platform/qua-libs/CONTRIBUTING.md

 Coding tips to avoid [merge conflicts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github):
 1. Build new features or fix existing ones in a branch.
 You can do as many commits as you want to a branch, saving your work as you go along.
 You can push this feature branch to save your work and back it up.

-    Note: You can either work in the main repository or create a fork, in any case, we recommend that you create a branch.
+    Note: You must work on your own fork, we recommend that you create a branch in your fork.
-2. If you're working from your own fork, make sure your [fork is in sync](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) with the main repository.
+2. Make sure your [fork is in sync](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) with the main repository.

 Code standard guidelines:
 1. When you are ready to merge your code into the main repository, you need to make sure that all of your commits and commit messages are good and descriptive.
 You can always squash your commits into a few (or a single) commits.
 2. We use [black](https://pypi.org/project/black/) to make sure that our code is standardized.
-Format your code before opening the PR by first install black:```pip install black``` and then type in the terminal ```black .\qualang_tools\``` (At the root of the repository)
+Format your code before opening the PR by first install black:```pip install black``` and then type in the terminal ```black .``` (At the root of the repository)

 # Contributor License Agreement